Assyro AI

 Quick Answer

-A periodic safety update report (PSUR) is a mandatory pharmacovigilance document that pharmaceutical companies must submit to regulatory authorities to provide a comprehensive assessment of a drug's benefit-risk profile during the post-marketing phase.
-These reports ensure continuous monitoring of product safety throughout a medication's lifecycle.
+• A periodic safety update report (PSUR) is a pharmacovigilance document that may be required by regulatory authorities to provide a comprehensive assessment of a drug's benefit-risk profile during the post-marketing phase.
+These reports support ongoing post-marketing surveillance of product safety where periodic reporting obligations apply.

 • What a periodic safety update report is and when it's required under ICH guidelines